antmelekhin/ansible-role-mysqld-exporter/README.md

 Example Playbook
 ----------------

-Install and configure `MySQL Exporter`.
+Install and configure MySQL Exporter.
 Also, you need to create a user to connect the exporter to a database instance:

 ```yaml
 ---